Glenn Caruso can be contacted via e-mail at: firstname.lastname@example.org.

 Caruso has mentored 15 offensive players who signed pro contracts, including current NFL kick-return standout Stefan Logan of the Detroit Lions.

 Caruso earned a Bachelor of Science degree in 1996 from Ithaca, where he majored in sport studies.
-He earned his master's degree in education from North Dakota State University in 2004, and is currently working on his Ph D. in psychology.
-Coach Caruso and wife Rachael reside in St. Paul with daughter Anna (8) and sons Cade (6) and True (4).
+He earned his master's degree in education from North Dakota State University in 2004.
+Coach Caruso and wife Rachael reside in St. Paul with daughter Anna (9) and sons Cade (8) and True (6).

 Liberty Mutual will make another $50,000 charitable donation on his behalf, which Caruso has designated to St. Jude Children’s Research Hospital; Habitat for Humanity, Twin Cities; the University of Minnesota Cancer Research, located just four miles from UST's campus in Minneapolis, and Bucky's Pride, his foundation created in 2010 and named after his dad Frank "Bucky" Caruso.